NuttaneeKnight/ServiceNow/servicePortal.md

 - Stores in sp_log table
 - Stores transactional data
 - Reporting
+- ex. $sp.logStat('Custype','table', 'sys_id','what you want to say int that field' )

 - The logs are great for the reporting stand points.
 - When the user are looking for the knwledge page that has not been created yet.